DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 You must be on campus, or using the campus VPN, to view this article.

-3. Answer these two questions.
-This is not part of getting credit, but you need to know this.
+3. Think about the answers to these two questions - potential test questions.

  i) Is a service like AWS an example of IaaS, Paas, or SaaS?